 Legal and regulatory update for the life and health insurance sector

-29 Apr 2024 - The Department of Internal Affairs, the Financial Markets Authority and the Reserve Bank of New Zealand have produced new and updated guidelines related to customer due diligence ahead of the new regulations due to come into effect from 1 June 2024. https://www.dia.govt.nz/AML-CFT-Updated-guidelines-related-to-customer-due-diligence
+16 May 2025 - The Department of Internal Affairs, the Financial Markets Authority and the Reserve Bank of New Zealand have published an updated version of the AML/CFT Audit Guideline. https://www.dia.govt.nz/Updated-AML-CFT-Audit-Guideline-now-available

 Read More